Overview

 Raloxifene can cause side effects including flu-like symptoms, hot flushes and leg cramps.
 Side effects of tamoxifen can include hot flushes and sweats, changes to your periods and nausea and vomiting.

-Tamoxifen can increase your risk of developing blood clots, so you should stop taking it 6 weeks before any planned surgery.
+Tamoxifen and raloxifene can increase your risk of developing blood clots, so you should stop taking them before any planned surgery.

-Tamoxifen and raloxifene are not currently licensed for reducing the changes of getting breast cancer in women with an increased risk of developing it.
-However, they can still be used if you understand the benefits and risks and your doctor believes the treatment will be helpful.
+Raloxifene is not currently licensed for reducing the chances of getting breast cancer in women with an increased risk of developing it.
+However, it can still be given by a specialist.

 Breast screening